Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Results

-We show the model-based estimator of forest carbon stocks offered the greatest improvements in precision in the coastal Pacific Northwest and eastern US, relative to the direct estimator (Figure \ref{fig:error}).
-In these regions, the SER commonly fell below 0.5, indicating the standard error of the model-based estimator was less than half that of the direct estimator for a given county (i.e., doubling in precision).
+We show the model-based estimator of forest carbon stocks offered the greatest improvements in precision in the coastal Pacific Northwest and eastern US, relative to the post-stratified estimator (Figure \ref{fig:error}).
+In these regions, the SER commonly fell below 0.5, indicating the standard error of the model-based estimator was less than half that of the post-stratified estimator for a given county.
 Across the Interior West, in contrast, we show the model-based estimator rarely improved precision by more than 10\% (i.e., SER commonly exceeded 0.9).
-Further, results presented in Figure \ref{fig:carbon_cv} indicate the model-based estimator generally offered consistent improvements in relative precision over the direct estimator, regardless of the absolute magnitude of the direct estimator's relative precision.
+Further, results presented in Figure \ref{fig:carbon_cv} indicate the model-based estimator generally offered consistent improvements in relative precision over the post-stratified estimator, regardless of the absolute magnitude of the post-stratified estimator's relative precision.